 As US aid and influence shrinks in Pakistan, China steps in

-In this Nov.
-8, 2014 file-pool photo, Pakistani Prime Minister Nawaz Sharif, left, and Chinese President Xi Jinping shake hands before their meeting at the Great Hall of the People in Beijing, China.
-Pakistani leaders often wax lyrical about their "sweeter than honey" relations with all-weather friend China.
+WASHINGTON: Pakistani leaders often wax lyrical about their "sweeter than honey" relations with all-weather friend China.
+There's no romance about their marriage of convenience with America.

 Discussions